-b) breach of obligations relating to the payment of taxes or social security contributions; c) grave professional misconduct, including mis-representation d) fraud; e) corruption; f) conduct related to a criminal organisation; g) money laundering or terrorist financing; h) terrorist offences or offences linked to terrorist activities; i) child labour and other trafficking in human beings; j) irregularity; k) creating a shell company; l) being a shell company; B) Are there any derogations to the above based on justified grounds, such as overriding reasons of public interest such as public health or environmental protection?
+b) breach of obligations relating to the payment of taxes or social security contributions; c) grave professional misconduct, including mis-representation d) fraud; e) corruption; f) conduct related to a criminal organisation; g) money laundering or terrorist financing; h) terrorist offences or offences linked to terrorist activities; i) child labour and other trafficking in human beings; j) irregularity; k) creating a shell company; l) being a shell company; such as overriding reasons of public interest such as public health or environmental protection?
 9. Is proportionality taken into account when deciding on exclusion from funding?
 10. Is the right of defence taken into account when deciding on exclusion from funding?
 11. Is the assessment of remedial measures, put in place by the NA to demonstrate its reliability, taken into account when deciding on exclusion from funding?
-12. Does the NA effectively apply rules and procedures for exclusion from funding based on the requirements mentioned under questions 7, 8, 9 and 10?
-13. Is there a prior written agreement with Commission in place regarding all the subcontractors that are providing services included in the Delegation Agreement/Contribution Agreement (unless expressly provided for in the ex-ante Compliance Assessment issued by the National Authority and accepted by the Commission)?
-16. REPORTING PROCEDURE FOR THE YEARLY MANAGEMENT I DECLARATION (AU UDIT TRAIL) 1.
+12. Does the NA effectively apply rules and procedures for exclusion from funding based on the requirements mentioned under questions 13.
+7, 8, 9 and 10?
+Is there a prior written agreement with Commission in place 13. regarding all the subcontractors that are providing services included in the Delegation Agreement/Contribution Agreement (unless expressly provided for in the ex-ante Compliance Assessment issued by the National Authority and accepted by the Commission)?
+16. REPORTING PROCEDURE FOR THE YEARLY MANAGEMENT I DECLARATION (AU JDIT TRAIL) 1.
 Describe the process put in place by the NA management for the preparation of the Yearly Report/Management Declaration 2.
 Is there a regular and adequate reporting to NA management on progress made for key activities (such as realisation of NA work programme, respect of deadlines of the project life cycle)?
 Describe it.
+1

 3. Are there written and approved procedures for drafting the Yearly NA Report/Management Declaration?
 4. Check who has been involved in the preparation of the Yearly NA Report 5.
 Is there adequate supervision (double checks by second person, four- eye principle, final check by director or NA management) on the establishment of the Yearly NA Report?
 Do procedures include adequate segregation of duties?
 6. Has the NA's Internal Auditor checked YR/MD before signature?
 This is not obligatory but should be considered as good practice.
 7. Check on what information the latest YR/MD has been prepared.
 Test coherence with Epluslink/PMM and the accounting 8.
 Is the reporting based on adequate supervisory activities which are properly documented and thus traceable?
 9. Other issues raised?
-17. MONITORING SYSTEM FOR TREATING COVID-19 EXCEPTION NS ' ' Describe the monitoring system for the case-by-case assessment set- 1. up by the NA to deal with the specific guidance provided by DG EAC for projects affected by the Corona circumstances.
+177 · · 17.
+MONITORING SYSTEM FOR TREATING COVID-19 EXCEPTION NS • 1.
+Describe the monitoring system for the case-by-case assessment set- up by the NA to deal with the specific guidance provided by DG EAC for projects affected by the Corona circumstances.
 2. Does the NA's assessment procedure include a formal authorisation by NA management to decide that force majeure is applicable for a project?
-3. project?
-In case of prolongation of projects , is equal treatment of 3. project? project?
-In case of prolongation of projects , is equal treatment of beneficiaries facing the same situations guaranteed?
-The NA can extend the Grant Agreement by letter signed by its legal representative or by formal amendment.
-Which approach was 4. project?
-In case of prolongation of projects , is equal treatment of beneficiaries facing the same situations guaranteed?
-The NA can extend the Grant Agreement by letter signed by its legal representative or by formal amendment.
+3. In case of prolongation of projects , is equal treatment of beneficiaries facing the same situations guaranteed?
+4. The NA can extend the Grant Agreement by letter signed by its legal ] representative or by formal amendment.
 Which approach was decided?
-Select 3 to 5 closed projects (based on availability of final reports) 5. project?
-In case of prolongation of projects , is equal treatment of beneficiaries facing the same situations guaranteed?
-The NA can extend the Grant Agreement by letter signed by its legal representative or by formal amendment.
+5. representative or by formal amendment.
+Which approach was 5.
+6. representative or by formal amendment.
+Which approach was decided?
+Select 3 to 5 closed projects (based on availability of final reports) representative or by formal amendment.
 Which approach was decided?
 Select 3 to 5 closed projects (based on availability of final reports)